-Contributions are aptly reviewed to guarantee high scientific standards.
-Monographs place an emphasis on creativity, novelty, and innovativeness in the field; handbooks and edited volumes provide comprehensive surveys of the state-of-the-art in particular subjects; graduate texts may feature a combination of exposition and computer/multimedia, downloadable from the web.
+Advances in Mechanics and Mathematics (AMMA) is a series intending to promote multidisciplinary study by providing a platform for the publication of interdisciplinary content with rapid dissemination of monographs, graduate texts, handbooks, and edited volumes on the state-of-the-art research in the broad area of modern mechanics and applied mathematics.
+All contributions are peer reviewed to guarantee the highest scientific standards.
+Monographs place an emphasis on creativity, novelty, and innovativeness in the field; handbooks and edited volumes provide comprehensive surveys of the state-of-the-art in particular subjects; graduate texts may feature a combination of exposition and electronic supplementary material.

-The series is addressed to applied mathematicians, engineers, and scientists, including advanced students at universities and in industry, who are interested in mechanics and applied mathematics.
+The series is addressed to applied mathematicians, engineers, and scientists, including advanced students at universities and in industry.